Madaniya Member Organisations

 -

-Colors for Development and Relief
+Colors for Development&Relief

-Colors for Development and Relief Operates in many sectors including protection, community cohesion, peacebuilding, livelihoods, agriculture, education, basic services, and relief services in Raqqa.
+It operates in many sectors including protection, community cohesion, peacebuilding, livelihoods, agriculture, education, basic services, and relief services in Raqqa.

 They work on various projects including encouraging clean streets and environments, humanitarian aid, and human rights defending. -